Lung and Cough formulas

 Qi and Blood deficiency: chronic cough with feeble voice, shortness of breath, laconic speech, fatigue, pale and sallow complexion, palpitation; pale tongue, thin and weak pulse

-there are lots of way to treat cough… write me so I can help you with your issues…
+there are lots of way to treat lung issues and cough… write me so I can help you with your issues…